-- ART is recommended for all individuals with HIV (AI), and should be offered to all patients with early HIV-1 infection. - All pregnant women with early HIV-1 infection should begin ART as soon as possible for their health and to prevent perinatal transmission of HIV-1 (AI). - A blood sample for genotypic drug resistance testing should be obtained before initiation of ART to guide the selection of the regimen (AII), but the initiation of ART should be done as soon as possible, often prior to availability of resistance test results.
-If resistance is subsequently identified, treatment should be modified appropriately. - If no resistance data are available, then a pharmacologically boosted PI-based regimen is recommended because resistance to PIs emerges slowly and clinically significant transmitted resistance to PIs is uncommon.
+- ART is recommended for all individuals with HIV-1 (AI) and should be offered to all patients with early HIV-1 infection. - A pregnancy test should be performed for all individuals who receive a diagnosis of early HIV infection and who are of childbearing potential (AIII). - Pregnant patients with early HIV-1 infection should begin ART as soon as possible for their own health and to prevent perinatal transmission of HIV-1 (AI). - A blood sample for genotypic drug resistance testing should be obtained before initiation of ART to guide the selection of the regimen (AII), but ART should be initiated as soon as possible, often prior to availability of resistance test results.
+If resistance is subsequently identified, treatment should be modified appropriately. - If no resistance data are available, then a pharmacologically boosted PI-based regimen is recommended, because resistance to PIs emerges slowly and clinically significant transmitted resistance to PIs is uncommon.
 Boosted DRV (DRV/r or DRV/c) plus FTC and either TDF or TAF is a recommended regimen in this setting (AIII).
-For similar reasons, DTG plus FTC and either TDF or TAF are reasonable options although the data regarding transmission of INSTI-resistant HIV and the efficacy of this regimen in early HIV infection are limited (AIII). - In patients without transmitted drug-resistant virus, ART should be initiated with one of the combination regimens recommended for patients with chronic HIV-1 infection (see What to Start) (AIII).
+For similar reasons, DTG plus FTC and either TDF or TAF are reasonable options, although the data regarding transmission of INSTI-resistant HIV and the efficacy of this regimen in early HIV infection are limited (AIII). - Preliminary data from Botswana suggested that infants born to women who were receiving DTG at the time of conception have an increased risk of neural tube defects.
+Until more information is available, DTG should not be prescribed for individuals: - Who are pregnant and within 12 weeks post-conception (AII); - Who are of childbearing potential, who are sexually active, and who are not using effective contraception (AII); or - Who are contemplating pregnancy (All). - In patients without transmitted drug-resistant virus, ART should be initiated with one of the combination regimens recommended for patients with chronic HIV-1 infection (see What to Start) (AIII). - Once initiated, the goal of ART should be sustained plasma virologic suppression, and ART should be continued indefinitely (AIII).